Philadelphia Mesothelioma Lawyer

 The Navy used asbestos heavily in its vessels through much of the 20th century.
 Peak use of asbestos-containing materials (ACMs) at the Navy Yard occurred during World War II when workers built 52 new ships and repaired or refitted over 500.

-Consequently, yard workers and ships crews were in constant contact with ACMs, and many of them have developed asbestos-related illnesses.
+Consequently, yard workers and ship crews were in constant contact with ACMs, and many of them developed asbestos-related illnesses.

 Other shipyards and ship companies associated with asbestos use in Philadelphia include: